Congratulations! I’m glad that you’re getting the chance to grow your team and build something huge.

 I fit with teams who embrace remote work as a strategic opportunity to improve their management practices and cultural inclusiveness.
 This is not the same thing as a team that allows occasional remote work as a begrudging concession to its people.
 The goal is for a company to orient itself such that the work gets done effectively regardless of where employees are located.

-I know you need to check my technical chops.
+2. You need to check my technical chops.

 To that end, I have several open-source examples of my work, including: